zksecurity/stwo-book/src/how-it-works/air/overview.md

 The prover interpolates the trace polynomials for each component and then evaluates the trace polynomials over an evaluation domain that is a blowup factor $B = 2^\beta$ times larger than the trace domain.
 Thus, the evaluation domain for component table $\mathscr{T}_0$ is $D_{n_0 + \beta}$ of size $2^{n_0 + \beta}$.
 Similarly, the evaluation domain for component table $\mathscr{T}_1$ is $D_{n_1 + \beta}$ of size $2^{n_1 + \beta}$.
 Both interpolation and evaluation use [circle FFT](../circle-fft/index.md).
 The prover then commits to the evaluations of trace polynomials from all components using a single [Merkle tree](../vcs/index.md).

 Both component tables define computation constraints and lookup constraints for their specific component.
 The component constraints are proven table-wise, each with its separate domain quotient, which are then combined into a single cross-domain composition polynomial.
+Suppose the component tables $\mathscr{T}_0$ and $\mathscr{T}_1$ have a total of $c_0$ and $c_1$ constraints, respectively.

 The verifier sends $\gamma \in \mathsf{QM31}$ to the prover.
 We use the same $\gamma$ to combine all constraints across different component tables.
 First, $\gamma$ is used to compute the random linear combination of all constraints on component $\mathscr{T}_0$ to obtain the component-level composition polynomial $p_0$.
 Then, the prover uses the same $\gamma$ to compute the component-level composition polynomial $p_1$ for component $\mathscr{T}_1$.